RobertGonzales1/Homelab/README.md

 15. Created First SSH Key for Cloud-init Image for New VMs (01/2026)
 16. Started Using Custom Made Cloud-init Image and Started to Rebuild LXC Containers into the Cloud-init Ubuntu Server VMs (01/2026)
 17. Started Using Azure Static Web Apps to Host Web Sites for Family.
 Also Now Use CI/CD Pipelines to Deploy Websites to Azure From Github Respoitories.
 (02/2026)
-18. Now Using Wildcard Certificate on NGINX (Using DNS Challenge) for Homelab Domain with Cloudflare Proxy Enabled.
+18. Now Using Wildcard Certificate on Nginx (Using DNS Challenge) for Homelab Domain with Cloudflare Proxy Enabled.
 (02/2026)

 # My TO-DO List:
-1. Figure Out How to Configure Cloudflare/Nginx so my Nginx can Renew SSL Certs when I have the Proxying Turned on in the DNS for Cloudflare.
+1. ~~Figure Out How to Configure Cloudflare/Nginx so my Nginx can Renew SSL Certs when I have the Proxy Turned on in the DNS for Cloudflare.~~ Complete (02/2026)
-2. ~~Have a Wildcard Cert through NGINX VS a Cert for Each Sub Domain.~~ Now Emabled (02/2026)
+2. ~~Have a Wildcard Cert through NGINX VS a Cert for Each Sub Domain.~~ Now Enabled (02/2026)
-3. Set Up some Automation like updates (Still need to figure out if I’m going to invest my time in Ansible, n8n, or another product).
+3. Set Up some Automation like Auto Update (Still need to figure out if I’m going to invest my time in Ansible, n8n, or another product).
 4. Figure out a better storage solution than just 2 NASs (Maybe Tiered Storage Array?).
 5. A Secondary Site Backup strategy (I have Backblaze for offsite but that just has critical data, Need an Offsite solution for all Data).
 6. Figure out how to Sync my Pi-Hole Instances or do some sort of load balancing (Kubernetes?).